 We should not treat first time offenders the same way we treat hardened criminals...
 Many first time offenders are our neighbors, our employees, our co-workers, our children, our grandchildren, and our nieces and nephews.
 If we can deal with their errant ways without ruining their lives by branding them as felons forever, then we should do so.

-On the other hand, we should come up with creative ways to deal with criminal defendants who can be rehabilitated.
+We should use creative ways to deal with non-violent criminal defendants who can be rehabilitated.
+Public safety will remain the primary goal.
 I will push for:

 (2) a boot camp program for those criminal defendants who need to learn more personal responsibility and discipline,